White Bay Power Station: Third stage – new units 1 and 2 – 50 Hz – 100 MW

-Units 6 to 9 were decommissioned in 1975 and removed, whereafter only the 50 MW Parsons units remained.
+Units 6 to 9 were decommissioned in 1975 and removed, thereafter only the 50 MW Parsons units remained.
 Thenceforth, the remaining units saw intermittent use; their last intensive use was during power shortages in 1982.
 The entire power station was closed permanently on 25 December 1983.
 Like Pyrmont, which was also fitted with 50 MW turbo-alternators in the 1950s, some of the generating equipment at White Bay saw little more than twenty years of regular use before decommissioning.

 Recent uses

 The site was a popular venue for photographers and film and television productions.
 Productions at the power station include The Matrix Reloaded, Red Planet and a number of Australian television series, including Water Rats, and advertisements.
 A metal staircase constructed during the making of The Matrix Reloaded remains in the boiler house.
 It was used in 2012 as a filming site for The Great Gatsby.

 Occasional licensed guided tours of the plant have been arranged by organisations such as the Historic Houses Trust and Australia ICOMOS.

 One of each piece of power plant machinery remains on the site to demonstrate the process of generating power from coal should public tours or redevelopment ever take place in the future.

 The site forms part of the New South Wales Government's Bays Precinct urban renewal area.
 Google had expressed interest in working with the government to redevelop the site, but pulled out in April 2017.

+On the 9th of March 2024 the power station opened its doors to the public for the 2024 Biennale of Sydney.